 6 hacks for handling the heatwave at a festival

 Worried about the heat this festival season?
-Here’s how to stay safe.
+Here’s how to stay cool and safe

 With the heatwave stretching on this summer, festival-goers may be worried about handling the hot temperatures.

-The medical team at the Isle of Wight Festival said they saw fewer heat-related issues than expected, but there has still been a 15% rise in incidents since last year.
+The medical team at the Isle of Wight Festival said they saw fewer heat-related issues than expected, but there has still been a 15 per cent rise in incidents since last year.

-With Glastonbury temperatures predicted to fall between 21 and 25 degrees, how can you make sure you stay safe?
+With Glastonbury approaching this weekend and temperatures predicted between 21 and 27C, how can you make sure you stay safe?

 1. Find shade – anywhere on the site